sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

    Prepare in advance for questions like these.
 There are many youtube videos that guides about dealing with a particular question.
 Basically, we have to talk in terms of organisation profits.
 You have to show how you can be a asset for them.
 You have to say what they are expecting to listen from a candidate e.g. Consider a question "Where do you see yourself in 5 years?", Now, come on most of the people wants to switch for 30% hike within 1-2 year, But, wait, Then why are they putting efforts on your recuritment if you will leave them within 1-2 years ?
 Got the point ?
 So, you don't have to tell them your plan instead you can reply with something like “I see myself more ambitious and dedicated fellow after 5 years .In five years, I see myself as a successful (your creative field), subject matter expert and learning new skills that will benefit the company and help me achieve my career goals.
 I am eager to experience new challenges and excited to invest five years time specializing in a career I find extremely interesting and motivating" ( Just an example).

-   - ALso prepare for puzzles and riddles.
+   - Also prepare for puzzles and riddles.

    # Pro-Tips
-   - Study about the organistaion that where you are going to give interview, like
+   - Study about the organisation, where you are going to have your interview, like

         - What they do ?
-        - What are its different products ?
+        - What are there different products ?
         - What is going to be my role, if selected?
         - Do I have the necessary skill set for the role ?
         - Do I have my resume tailored for this interview ?